Klamann/search-index-builder/README.md

 * `-t s`: parse timeout in seconds for a single pdf.
 This should be reasonably low, because PDFs are a mess and pdfminer won't be able to parse some of them in a reasonable amount of time, which will eventually block all your CPU cores (default: 60 seconds)
 * `-w N`: the number of parallel worker threads to use for pdf parsing (default: 0, which means use all available cpu cores)

+Full usage instructions:

+    usage: pdf_parser.py [-h] -i FOLDER -o FOLDER [--tar] [-p N] [-t SECONDS] [-w N]

+    Parse PDFs and store them as plaintext documents

+    optional arguments:
+      -h, --help            show this help message and exit -i FOLDER, --input FOLDER
+                            path to the input folder, where the PDFs are stored -o FOLDER, --output FOLDER
+                            path to the output folder, where the parsed plain text and logfiles will be stored
+      --tar                 read PDFs from tar archives in the input folder -p N, --pagelimit N   limit the number of pages to parse per pdf (default: unlimited)
+      -t SECONDS, --timeout SECONDS
+                            parse timeout in seconds for a single pdf (default: 60 seconds)
+      -w N, --workers N     the number of parallel worker threads to use for pdf parsing (default: 0, which means use all available cpu cores)

 ### Topic Model Generator

+`topic_model.py` helps you to build a possibly hierarchical topic model and then to to assign topic labels to the documents in your collection.

+Before the topic model can be built, documents are normalized and tokenized with a little help from [spacy](https://spacy.io/), a highly efficient NLP library that allows not only to tokenize our documents, but also to lemmatize all of these terms in a reasonable amount of time.

+The topic model is built with the help of [gensim](https://radimrehurek.com/gensim/), another NLP library that implements a variety of topic modeling algorithms.
+We use LDA topic models (more specifically, the [ldamulticore](https://radimrehurek.com/gensim/models/ldamulticore.html) implementation, which allows parallel online learning with constant memory requirements) which we have extended so that we can build hierarchical topic models.
+For this purpose, we build several topic models that are arranged in a tree structure.
+For details, please refer to [the thesis](http://nbn-resolving.de/urn:nbn:de:bsz:14-qucosa-229549) (section 4.1.2.).

+To build a topic model from scratch, you need the metadata file from the arxiv crawler or the plaintext contents from the PDF parser, or both.
+You can build the model from the document's abstracts or from their entire contents.
+E.g. to build a topic model from the abstracts of all documents in your metadata file, use:

+    python topic_model.py --input-meta /path/to/meta.json.bz2 -o /output/folder/ --abstracts-only --layers "5,5" --vocab-size 10000

+This will read the metadata file from `/path/to/meta.json.bz2` and write the results to `/output/folder/`.
+Only the abstracts will be used for topic modeling, the size of the vocabulary is limited to the 10k most frequent terms.
+We will build a two-layer topic model, with 5 topics per layer (that is 5 topics on the first layer, and 5 topics each on all sub-layers, for a total of 5 + 5*5 = 30 topics).

+Full usage instructions:

     usage: topic_model.py [-h] [-p FILE] [-t FILE] [-m FILE] -o PATH [-a] [-T MODEL] [-l LAYERS] [-c LIMITS] [-M N] [-f LANG]